markmoxon/elite-source-code-6502-second-processor/README.md

 ENDIF
 ```

 Note that the log tables in both the `ELTG` and `I.CODE` sections of the source are also included in the `workspaces` folder.
-This is because BBC BASIC calculates slightly different values for these tables to BeebAsm.
-The `encrypt` build target therefore loads the original BBC Micro versions of these log tables using the same approach as above, to ensure the output matches the originals, while the `build` target sticks with BeebAsm's built-in `LOG()` function and generates the tables as part of the build process.
+This is because BBC BASIC calculates slightly different values for these tables compared to those calculated by BeebAsm.
+The `encrypt` target therefore loads the original BBC Micro versions of these log tables using the same approach as above, to ensure the output matches the originals, while the `build` target sticks with BeebAsm's built-in `LOG()` function and generates the tables as part of the build process.

 ## Next steps

-I'm planning to document the Tube version of Elite in the same way that I [documented the tape version](https://www.bbcelite.com).
-See the README for the main project for more details on building Elite.
+I'm planning to document the Tube version of Elite in the same way that I [documented the tape version](https://www.bbcelite.com), though this is a long-term plan.

 ---